TCTR vs Open Carpal Tunnel Release

 Thread Carpal Tunnel Release (TCTR), also known as the Guo Technique, and traditional open carpal tunnel release both divide the transverse carpal ligament to relieve pressure on the median nerve.
 They reach the same end point through very different routes.

 The short version: TCTR uses two needle punctures under ultrasound guidance with no scalpel, no incision, and no stitches.
 Open release uses a 2 to 3 cm palm incision under direct vision.
-Outcomes are equivalent, recovery is roughly three times faster with TCTR.
+Outcomes are equivalent.
+Recovery is significantly faster with TCTR.

 Side-by-side comparison